apriltaoyvr/twitter-rose-pine/readme.md

-# Rose Pine Twitter
+# Rosé Pine Twitter

-A Stylus theme for Twitter, using the [Rose Pine](https://rosepinetheme.com/) palette.
+A Stylus theme for Twitter, using the [Rosé Pine](https://rosepinetheme.com/) palette.

 ## Screenshots